Application Deadline for Fall 2018 Admission: January 8, 2018

 We admit students once a year, for the Fall semester.
-We have an early deadline and a regular deadline.
 Please note that the University has a March deadline for graduate applications, but most departments set earlier deadlines.
 The deadline you need to honor is the English department deadline.

 Please note that Apply Texas has the incorrect deadline for applications.
 Our deadlines are as indicated above.
 Note, too, that Apply Texas incorrectly states that we require the GRE Subject Test.
 We recommend, but do not require, the Subject Test.

 If you have concerns or questions about these deadlines, please contact the English Graduate office at email@example.com.

 We admit students in the following categories:

 MA students – anticipated completion time two academic years (four semesters of full-time study).
 Admission to our MA program neither precludes nor guarantees admission to our PhD program.

 PhD students entering with MA – anticipated completion time five academic years.
 PhD students who received their MAs in our department may complete their coursework in three semesters of full-time study rather than the usual four.

 PhD students entering with BA (Direct Admit) – anticipated completion time five academic years.
 We encourage Direct Admit applications from motivated students with a good sense of their academic focus.

 All other materials are submitted through the Application Information System (AIS).
 These include: